 SHIRCORE, David.
 951. Private KEH.
 Enlisted 10/02/1915 and entered France 27/07/1915.
 Discharged due to sickness 14/12/1916 with Silver War Badge 100910.
 Entitled to 1914/15 Star trio.

 SHORT, Walter Mayhow Burgoyne.
 1549.
-Private.
+Lance Corporal.
 Commissioned as a Second Lieutenant 9/05/1918.
 Later Lieutenant KEH.
 Left Trinidad for UK before 18/10/1915.
-Prior service with Royal North West Mounted Police.
+Prior service with Royal North West Mounted Police (1905-08).
 Born in Trinidad in 1893, living their in 1946 and died 1951 in England.
 Entitled to British War and Victory Medals.
+Named in two photographs shown on the accompanying page of Ex Royal North-West Mounted Police serving in KEH at Longford, Ireland in 1916.
+(CU184577).
+Courtesy of Glenbow Library and Archives Collection, Libraries and Cultural Resources Digital Collections, University of Calgary.

 SIDDALL, Horace Victor.
 1397.
 Lance Corporal.
 Entered France 6/05/1915.
 Transferred as a Flight Cadet, Royal Flying Corps (RFC) 318091 and commissioned 7/02/1919.
 Applied for 1914/15 Star trio named to RFC from Sowerby Bridge, Yorkshire, England.